thatshawt/sarra/README.md

 # Low-Level Goals
 * Figure out how the big function branches works...
-* Figure out where packets are sent before encrypted.

 # Development
 This project uses nix to handle package dependencies, so your gonna need to install nix before doing any development.
 Any time I open a new terminal i run `sh scripts/shell.sh` so it adds all the packages i need to the environment path.
 Just do it.
 Not because nike said so.